nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

-#### **Use case: Add a start time to a task**
+#### **Use case: Add a duration to a task**

 **MSS**
-1. User <u>adds a task</u> with deadline to the list.
+1. User <u>adds a task</u> with dates to the list.
 2. PlanIt shows task added to the list and updates list.
-3. User enters command to add a start time to a specified task.
+3. User enters command to add a duration to a specified task.
-4. PlanIt shows task with updated start time and updates list.
+4. PlanIt shows task with updated duration and updates list.
-5. The start time details can be viewed in the Calendar User Interface on the day of the task.
+5. The duration details can be viewed in the Calendar User Interface on the day of the task.

 **Extensions**
 * 4a.
 The given timeslot on that date is already taken.